Hadd11/documentation/content/developer/misc/other/cmdline.rst

 .. option:: --from-filter <address or domain>

-    Email address or domain that the mail server is configured for.
-If the email of the sender does not match this value, it might be encapsulated into ``mail.default.from``.
+    Define which email address the SMTP configuration will apply to.
+This field can be empty, a domain name, or an entire email address.
+If the sender's email address does not match this set filter, then the email will be encapsulated using a combination of the two system parameters: mail.default.from | mail.catchall.domain.
+For example "Admin" <admin@example.com> => "Admin" <notifications@mycompany.com>.

 .. option:: --smtp <server>